 2023-2024 Plan Year

-If you are eligible to enroll into the Premier Plan, you will be mandated to enroll in the plan and a fee will be posted to your student account will be charged the student rate, per your applicable Term of Coverage .
-If you submit a waiver during your applicable Open Enrollment Period, the entire student rate will be refunded, upon approval.
+If you are eligible to enroll into the Premier Plan, you will be mandated to enroll in the plan and a fee will be posted to your student account will be charged a student fee, per your applicable Term of Coverage .
+If you apply for a waiver during your applicable Open Enrollment Period, the entire student rate will be refunded, upon approval.
 Prorated refunds are not granted.

-You may waive the Premier Plan offered by the University during your applicable Open Enrollment Period, if you have other adequate health insurance that meets the criteria listed below.
+You may apply to waive the Premier Plan offered by the University during your applicable Open Enrollment Period, if you have other adequate health insurance that meets the criteria listed below.
 You are responsible for understanding your health insurance coverage.
 To help you to choose, review this coverage Checklist.
 When you complete a waiver you are attesting that your other coverage meets the University’s requirements below:

 - A Plan that has coverage in the Washington, D.C. metropolitan area, if you will be located in the D.C metropolitan area.

 - A Plan in effect no later than the last day of your applicable Open Enrollment Period that will remain in effect for the remainder of your Academic Year.